-EARTH is deployed in each of the BUs and thus covers the entire ENGIE organization.
+EARTH is deployed in each regional Hub and thus covers the entire ENGIE organization.

 The legal entities included in the reporting scope are those whose operations are relevant in terms of environmental impact and that are consolidated fully or proportionately under the rules of financial consolidation (IFRS).
-Legal entities solely engaged in energy trading, financial activities or engineering are excluded.
-The selected entities report on the performance and impacts of the industrial facilities over which they have technical operational control, including facilities operated on behalf of third parties.
-Legal entities consolidated at equity are excluded.
+Legal entities whose sole business is energy trading, financial activity or engineering are therefore excluded from the scope, as are legal entities consolidated using the equity method.
+The entities included in the reporting report on the performance and impacts of the industrial facilities over which they have technical operational control, including facilities operated on behalf of third parties.